Topology Learning for Heterogeneous Decentralized Federated Learning over Unreliable D2D Networks

 We begin by analyzing the convergence of ToLRDUL and other baselines.
 We fix the degree $r$ of nodes to be $2$ in this analysis.
 As shown in Fig.~\ref{fig:dirichlet} (a) and (b), ToLRDUL demonstrates faster and more stable convergence, achieving the highest test accuracy on Dirichlet CIFAR-10 after $400$ rounds.
 On the contrary, STL-FW neglects the impact of unreliable links, resulting in unstable convergence.
 Furthermore, the fully-connected graph performs worse than ToLRDUL due to an excessive number of unreliable links among connected clients.
 This leads to frequent transmission outages, which hinder the training of the model.
 Next, we turn our attention to the convergence analysis on Rotated CIFAR-10 in Fig.~\ref{fig:dirichlet} (c) and (d).
 Similarly, ToLRDUL outperforms baselines in both convergence and test accuracy.
 Notably, STL-FW performs even worse than the random $r$-regular graph on Rotated CIFAR-10 since it fails to employ the feature distribution discrepancy to learn the topology when confronted with the challenge of feature distribution skew.

 Then we investigate the effect of the degree $r$ of nodes on two variants of CIFAR-10.
-The results are summarized in Table~\ref{tab:table1} and Table~\ref{tab:table2}.
+The results are summarized in Table~\ref{tab:table1} and Table~\ref{tab:table2}, where the unit of transmission delay is seconds.
 We find that increasing the value of $r$ leads to an enlargement of the transmission latency $l_t$ since activating more links may result in a higher number of unreliable links.
 Denser topologies result in larger values of $l_t$, aligning with our intuition.
 Besides, an excess of activated links in fully-connected graph cause severe package errors and thus degrade the test accuracy.
 Notice that ToLRDUL achieves the lowest latency and the highest test accuracy under all three settings since it utilizes both data heterogeneity and channel conditions to learn the topology for performing DFL better.